bitcoin/bitcoin/doc/tor.md

 In a typical situation, where you're only reachable via Tor, this should suffice:

-	./bitcoind -proxy=127.0.0.1:9050 -externalip=7zvj7a2imdgkdbg4f2dryd5rgtrn7upivr5eeij4cicjh65pooxeshid.onion -listen
+	./litecoind -proxy=127.0.0.1:9050 -externalip=7zvj7a2imdgkdbg4f2dryd5rgtrn7upivr5eeij4cicjh65pooxeshid.onion -listen

 (obviously, replace the .onion address with your own).
 It should be noted that you still listen on all devices and another node could establish a clearnet connection, when knowing your address.
 To mitigate this, additionally bind the address of your Tor proxy:

-	./bitcoind ... -bind=127.0.0.1
+	./litecoind ... -bind=127.0.0.1

 If you don't care too much about hiding your node, and want to be reachable on IPv4 as well, use `discover` instead:

-	./bitcoind ... -discover
+	./litecoind ... -discover

 and open port 9333 on your firewall (or use -upnp).

 If you only want to use Tor to reach .onion addresses, but not use it as a proxy for normal IPv4/IPv6 communication, use:

-	./bitcoind -onion=127.0.0.1:9050 -externalip=7zvj7a2imdgkdbg4f2dryd5rgtrn7upivr5eeij4cicjh65pooxeshid.onion -discover
+	./litecoind -onion=127.0.0.1:9050 -externalip=7zvj7a2imdgkdbg4f2dryd5rgtrn7upivr5eeij4cicjh65pooxeshid.onion -discover

 ## 3. Automatically listen on Tor

 Starting with Tor version 0.2.7.1 it is possible, through Tor's control socket API, to create and destroy 'ephemeral' onion services programmatically.
-Bitcoin Core has been updated to make use of this.
+Litecoin Core has been updated to make use of this.

-This means that if Tor is running (and proper authentication has been configured), Bitcoin Core automatically creates an onion service to listen on.
+This means that if Tor is running (and proper authentication has been configured), Litecoin Core automatically creates an onion service to listen on.
 This will positively affect the number of available .onion nodes.

-This new feature is enabled by default if Bitcoin Core is listening (`-listen`), and requires a Tor connection to work.
+This new feature is enabled by default if Litecoin Core is listening (`-listen`), and requires a Tor connection to work.
 It can be explicitly disabled with `-listenonion=0` and, if not disabled, configured using the `-torcontrol` and `-torpassword` settings.
 To show verbose debugging information, pass `-debug=tor`.

 Connecting to Tor's control socket API requires one of two authentication methods to be configured.
 It also requires the control socket to be enabled, e.g. put `ControlPort 9051` in `torrc` config file.
-For cookie authentication the user running bitcoind must have read access to the `CookieAuthFile` specified in Tor configuration.
+For cookie authentication the user running litecoind must have read access to the `CookieAuthFile` specified in Tor configuration.
 In some cases this is preconfigured and the creation of an onion service is automatic.
-If permission problems are seen with `-debug=tor` they can be resolved by adding both the user running Tor and the user running bitcoind to the same group and setting permissions appropriately.
-On Debian-based systems the user running bitcoind can be added to the debian-tor group, which has the appropriate permissions.
-Before starting bitcoind you will need to re-login to allow debian-tor group to be applied.
+If permission problems are seen with `-debug=tor` they can be resolved by adding both the user running Tor and the user running litecoind to the same group and setting permissions appropriately.
+On Debian-based systems the user running litecoind can be added to the debian-tor group, which has the appropriate permissions.
+Before starting litecoind you will need to re-login to allow debian-tor group to be applied.
 Otherwise you will see the following notice: "tor:
 Authentication cookie /run/tor/control.authcookie could not be opened (check permissions)" on debug.log.